Trail Notes

 This narrow bush track now follows along the ridgeline through attractive podocarp and broadleaf forest with glimpses of the surrounding countryside and coast.

 The track climbs to the Dome trig.
 Then there are a few more ups and downs along the ridge, including a steep scramble around large rocks, on the way to the Lookout platform with views across the Mahurangi Peninsula to the Hauraki Gulf.
 The track then descends 1km on an upgraded walkway and steps to the Dome Cafe carpark and SH1.
-The Dome Cafe is closed.
-Water and toilet are no longer available.
-Dome Cafe is being converted into a private home.
-When it is safe to do so the owners intend allowing Te Araroa walkers to camp outside.
-This generous offer may become available late in 2024.
-Please do not enter the construction site
+The campsite at Dome Café has reopened.
+There is a new drinking water tap and Te Araroa hikers are allowed the camp on the small grass area behind the cafe buildings.
+Please take care and be considerate of the owners who are continuing to develop the property as their home, with provision for Te Araroa walkers.
+There is a toilet in the main cafe building, accessed by walking around the deck.

 Dome to Moirs Hill — 16km / 4-5 hours